Curious4Tech/azure-static-website-terraform/README.md

 ## Step-by-Step Guide

 ### 1. Clone the Repository
-Clone this repository to your local machine:
+Clone this repository to your local machine and move to the directory cloned:

 ```bash
 git clone <repository-url>